 What Are Flea Beetles?

-Though they aren’t actually related to fleas, they get their name because they have large back legs that allow them to jump.
+Though they aren’t actually related to fleas, they get their common name because they have large back legs that allow them to jump.

-What Do Flea Beetles Look Like?
+What Do They Look Like?

-The Flea Beetle Life Cycle
+Life Cycle

-What Do Flea Beetles Eat?
+What Do They Eat?

-Flea Beetle Damage To Plants
+Damage To Plants

-Adults cause the most damage by chewing irregular holes or pocks marks in the leaves.
+Adults cause the most damage by chewing irregular holes or pock marks in the leaves.
 Sometimes the holes are small, but they can be fairly large too.
 The larvae usually cause little or no damage.

 How To Control Flea Beetles